gb8462/Stacknova/README.md

 Rag.
 Cause this will help us learn more about version control like git

-Q. but ragudo why complicate life?
+Q. But ragudo why complicate life?

 Rag.
 Cause why not!

+Q. But Why tho?

+Rag.
+I WANT THAT GODDAMN ACHIEVEMENT!